top of page

 This module explores disability aesthetics in music and provides suggestions for integrating disability art into the anti-ableist music classroom.
 We deeply explore the work of musician Lachi in addition to discussing several other disabled musicians whose work can enrich instruction.
 The module also provides participants with specific instructional strategies for supporting students with disabilities in music education.

-• Featured Artist Interview: Lachi
+• Featured artist video interview: Lachi

-• Featured Educator Interview: Emma Gibbins
+• Featured educator video interview: Emma Gibbins

 Module 14: Anti-Ableism in Arts Education Leadership